Admissions: Application Requirements

-LSAC will consolidate each applicant's LSAT score(s), undergraduate transcripts and letters of recommendation into a single CAS Report which is sent to each law school indicated by the applicant.
+LSAC will consolidate each applicant's Law School Admission Test (LSAT) score(s), post-secondary transcripts and letters of recommendation into a single CAS Report which is sent to each law school indicated by the applicant.

 - LSAT Score - All applicants seeking admission to the JD Program must take the LSAT, which is administered by LSAC several times each year.
 The Admissions Committee prefers to consider LSAT scores that are less than three years old, and under no circumstances will the Committee consider a score more than five years old.
 Read more about the LSAT.

 - Transcripts - Upon registering with LSAC, all applicants must request that their undergraduate (and any graduate) transcripts be sent directly to LSAC for inclusion in the CAS Report.
-Read more about requesting transcripts.
+Read more about requesting transcripts from LSAC.

-- Letters of Recommendation - A minimum of two letters of recommendation are required.
-However, GGU Law will accept a maximum of four letters.
+- Letters of Recommendation - GGU Law strongly encourages at least two, but no more than four, letters of recommendation.
 Applicants are advised to request letters from current or former professors, or professional colleagues or supervisors who can attest to the applicant's intellectual and professional attributes.
-Letters from personal acquaintances or family members are discouraged.
+GGU Law discourages letters from friends or family members.
+Letters of recommendation are not required; therefore, action will proceed with or without these items once all required materials are received.
 All letters of recommendation must be submitted from the recommenders directly to LSAC.
 Read more about submitting letters of recommendation.

-Applications are considered complete once they contain all of the required elements as detailed above.
+Applications are considered complete once they contain all of the required materials as detailed above.
 Completed applications are then forwarded to the Admissions Committee for review.
-A decision is typically rendered six to eight weeks after an application has been forwarded to the Committee.
-Applicants will be informed of admissions decisions via regular U.S. Mail.
-Final decisions will not be given via email or by phone and all admissions decisions are final.
+A decision is typically rendered four to six weeks after an application has been forwarded to the Committee.
+Applicants will be informed of admissions decisions by email and through LSAC's Online Status Check (see below).
+All admissions decisions are final.

 In order to enroll at GGU Law, admitted students must have obtained an undergraduate degree at an accredited institution before the first day of New Student Orientation.
 Admitted students are required to submit an official transcript reflecting the undergraduate degree and the conferred date.
 GGU Law will withdraw offers of admission from admitted students who cannot show proof of a conferred undergraduate degree.

 GGU Law provides Online Status Check through the LSAC website for applicants to check the progress of their application.
+Final admissions decisions will also be available for applicants via this service.
 Once an application is received by the Admissions Office, the applicant will receive a confirmation email which will include a unique username and password for access to Online Status Check.

 GGU Law's prestigious Honors Lawyering Program (HLP) integrates practice-based learning and real world apprenticeships in courts, law firms and government agencies around the world.
 To be considered for admission into HLP, check the appropriate box on the JD Program application.
-Please note that due to scheduling requirements, part-time evening students and joint JD/PhD students are not eligible to be considered for HLP.
+Please note that due to scheduling requirements, part-time evening students are not eligible to be considered for HLP.

-In order to be considered for GGU Law's LLM and SJD Programs, LLM candidates must hold a law degree from a U.S. or non-U.S. law school or university.
+In order to be considered for GGU Law's LLM and SJD Programs, LLM candidates must hold a law degree from a law school or university.
 SJD candidates must hold an LLM or its equivalent.
 Students may tailor a program to their needs by attending full-time or part-time.

 Fall semester classes are scheduled August to December, and spring semester classes are scheduled January to May.
 A summer session runs from May to July, with most classes held in the evening.
 LLM students may enter the program in the fall (August), spring (January), or summer (late May).
 SJD students may enter the program in the fall (August).